FlintStoneObed/alx-backend-python/0x00-python_variable_annotations/README.md

 3. Commit your changes with descriptive messages.
 4. Push your branch and create a pull request.

-Please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed guidelines.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.